pluralsight/guides/introduction-to-test-driven-development-in-javascript/article.md

-# Introduction to test-driven development in JavaScript
+In this article I introduce the basics of test-driven development (commonly abbreviated as TDD) by walking through the development of a small project in a test-driven way.
+The first part focuses on unit tests, and the last part focuses on code coverage.

-In this article I'll introduce the basics of test-driven development (commonly abbreviated as TDD) by walking through the development of a small project in a test-driven way.
-The first part will focus on unit tests, and the last part will focus on code coverage.
+If you want to experiment with the project yourself, there is a [repository hosted on GitHub that puts together all the code from this article](https://github.com/peterolson/Introduction-to-Test-Driven-Development-in-Javascript).

 ## Who this article is aimed at

 This articles assumes that you have a basic understanding of writing programs using JavaScript, but it does not assume that you have any prior experience with test-driven development.

 If you are relatively inexperienced in JavaScript, some of the patterns used in the code below may seem somewhat unfamiliar or confusing - but that's OK.
-The purpose of this article is to demonstrate how TDD works, and the exact implementation is not so important to understand fully.
-Feel free to skim through the code just to get the big picture, and don't worry about working through every single detail.
+The purpose of this article is to demonstrate how TDD works, and the nitty-gritty particulars are not so important to understand fully.
+Feel free to skim through just to get the big picture, and don't worry about working through every single detail.

 ## What is test-driven development?